CQSA introduces another IBM MQ game-changer

 - And many more...

-Although MQ generates this information, called MQ Events Messages, the event messages are in Program Command Format (PCF), which are not user friendly and complicated to analyse and interrogate.
-CQSA, in partnership with MQGEM, can now filter the standard MQ Events Messages.
+Although MQ generates this information, called MQ Events Messages, the events messages are in Program Command Format (PCF) which are not user friendly and complicated to analyse and interrogate.
+CQSA utilizing MQGem Software, (MO71 & MQEV) can now filter the standard MQ Events Messages.
 These categories include:

 Operational events, such as something "of note", has happened.
 This could range from something simple, such as “channel starting” to something fairly serious such as a “queue filling up”.